 As I’ve mentioned once or twice before on this site, snake plants are supposed to be one of the easiest houseplants to keep alive.
 I mean, they’re basically the cockroaches of the plant world (in a good way!).
 They can survive neglect, poor lighting and pretty much everything except overwatering.

-The good news?
-Snake plant drooping is usually fixable once you figure out what’s causing it.
-And that’s exactly what we’re going to talk about today.
+But a snake plant drooping is usually fixable once you figure out what’s causing it.
+And that’s exactly what we’re going to talk about here.

-I’ll show you why your snake plant might be looking sad and what you can do about it.
+I’ll show you why your snake plant might be struggling and what you can do about it.

 Why is My Snake Plant Drooping?

-These are the 9 most common reasons your snake plant is throwing in the towel:
+These are the 9 most common reasons your snake plant is giving up and dropping:

-When you overwater a snake plant, its roots start to rot because they’re sitting in soggy soil.
-This root rot prevents the plant from taking up water and nutrients properly, and the result is sad, droopy leaves.
+When you overwater a snake plant its roots start to rot because they’re sitting in soil that’s full of water.
+The root rot stops the plant from taking up water and nutrients properly and the result is droopy leaves.

 How to fix it:

-• Check the roots – if they’re brown and mushy, you’ve got root rot
+- Check the roots – if they’re black or and mushy then that means rot

-• Remove the plant from its pot and cut away any rotted roots with sterilized scissors
+- Take the plant out of its pot and cut away any rotted roots

-• Water only when the soil is completely dry (about every 2-3 weeks)
+- Water only when the soil is completely dry (about every 2 to 3 weeks)

 2. Underwatering

-While overwatering is more common, snake plants can also droop from being underwatered – especially if they’ve been neglected for months.
-Although they’re drought-tolerant, they’re not actually cacti.
+While overwatering is more common, snake plants can also droop from being underwatered.
+Especially if they’ve been neglected for some months.
+Although they’re good at dealing with a lack of water they’re not actually cacti.

-Underwatered snake plants will show droopy, wrinkled leaves that might feel thin and crispy at the tips.
+Underwatered snake plants will show droopy, wrinkled leaves that might feel thin and fragile at the tips.

 How to fix it:

-• Establish a more regular watering schedule (but still let the soil dry out between waterings)
+- Get yourself into the habit of watering on a schedule (but still let the soil dry out between waterings)

 3. Poor Drainage

 Sometimes the problem isn’t how often you water but that the water has nowhere to go.
-If your pot lacks drainage holes or you’re using heavy soil that retains too much moisture, even proper watering frequency can lead to problems.
+If your pot doesn’t have any drainage holes or you’re using heavy soil that holds on to too much water then even watering the right amount can lead to problems.

 How to fix it:

-• Add perlite, coarse sand, or pumice to your potting mix to improve drainage
+- Add perlite, sand or pumice to your potting mix to get better drainage

 How to fix it:

-• If it’s been in direct sun, move it a few feet away from the window or use a sheer curtain to filter the light
+- If it’s been in direct sun then move it a few feet away from the window or use a sheer curtain to filter the light

-Snake plants actually prefer some light, even though they’re marketed as low-light plants.
-Mine perked up considerably when I moved it from a dark hallway to a bright room with filtered sunlight.
+Snake plants do like some light, even though they’re known for being low light plants.
+Mine did much better when I moved it from a dark spot in my logo room to a brighter room with filtered sunlight.

 5. Temperature Stress

-Snake plants are tropical at heart and don’t appreciate cold drafts or sudden temperature changes.
-They prefer temperatures between 65-85°F (18-29°C).
-Exposure to cold drafts from doors, windows, or air conditioning vents can cause drooping leaves.
+Snake plants don’t like cold drafts or sudden temperature changes.
+They prefer temperatures between 65 to 85°F (18 to 29°C).
+When they’re in cold drafts from doors, windows or air conditioning it can cause drooping leaves.

 How to fix it:

-• Keep your snake plant away from drafty areas
+- Keep your snake plant away from drafts

-• Make sure it’s not touching a cold window in winter
+- Make sure it’s not touching a cold window in the winter

-• Maintain a consistent temperature in your home
+- Keep the temperature in your home consistent

-Last winter I noticed my snake plant starting to droop, and I couldn’t figure out why until I realized it was right next to a window with a slight draft.
-Moving it just 3 feet away made a world of difference.
+Last winter I noticed my snake plant starting to droop and I couldn’t figure out why.
+That was until I realized it was right next to a window with a slight draft.
+Moving it just 3 feet away made a big difference.

 6. Pot Size Issues